Gustav Klimt Biography | Oil Paintings

 Gustav Klimt eroticism is intentional, in the painting Danaë, the curled position of the legendary young woman, thighs are drawn up, who receives a shower of gold seminal flow rising between her legs.
 Is a stunning demonstration of Klimt's mastery of technique.
 The legend concerns her mating with Zeus in the form of a Gold shower, to conceive Perseus.
 The small black rectangle is Klimt's reduction of maleness into an abstract symbol.

 Klimt's The Kiss, the Golden Loss of Virginity.

-With his unparalleled taste for colored and gilded decoration, in line with the development of Art Nouveau, Klimt created a masterpiece which fused Symbolism and Secession.
+With his unparalleled taste for colored and gilded decoration, in line with the development of Art Nouveau, Klimt created a masterpiece that fused Symbolism and Secession.
 A kiss is one of the very few gestures that has kept its significance over the millennia.
-Its power is further increased by the paintings richness and its range of symbolic meanings and emotional implications.
-Klimt's painting offers an intensely “romantic” view of the relationship between a man and a woman, and a feeling of timelessness.
+Its power is further increased by the painting's richness and its range of symbolic meanings and emotional implications.
+Klimt's painting offers a “romantic” view of the relationship between a man and a woman, and a feeling of timelessness.

 Meanwhile, works from the same period by painters like Edvard Munch, Egon Schiele, and Henri de Toulouse-Lautrec was moving in a different direction.
 After centuries of modesty and delicacy, these artists showed the other side of the kiss: one that is brutal, possessive, and vampire-like, where one partner dominates the other to the point of total possession.
 Klimt, like Marc Chagall and Henry Matisse, restored poetry and sweetness to the kiss.
 Nonetheless, the kiss of death and the kiss of true love share the same moral: afterward one is never the same.